pjaudiomv/bmlt-cloud-vm-guide/docs/docs/initial-setup/yap-installation.md

 ## Prerequisites

 Before installing YAP, ensure you have:
-- BMLT Root Server installed and configured
+- BMLT Server installed and configured
 - MySQL database server running
 - Twilio account with phone number
 - YAP database and user created (from server setup)